scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

 it has been modified or when it produced errors on the last run.

-That approach is most efficient for many cases, but sometimes the user may need finer-grained control over code executation.
+That approach is most efficient for many cases, but sometimes the user may need finer-grained control over code execution.
 This is provided via the package option ``rerun``, which accepts five values:

 -  ``never``: Code is never executed; only syntax highlighting is